-This innovative wide area demand responsive transport scheme uses four vehicles to maintain an anywhere to anywhere bus link in real time across 360 sq. km of west Huntingdonshire.
+This innovative wide area demand responsive transport scheme uses four vehicles to maintain an anywhere-toanywhere bus link in real time across 360 sq. km of west Huntingdonshire.
 The three conventional bus services in this area (each running 1 - 4 round trips daily) are to be merged into the Ting service by registering significant turn-up-and-go flows as part of the DRT offering to create better journey aggregation and reduce expenditure.
-This

-Vision for Bus, quick and easy newal after 12 of the vehicles c minibuses.
+This service directly supports our Vision for Bus, giving access for everyone to quick and easy travel.
+As part of its tender renewal after 12 months of trial operation, two of the vehicles to be used will be new electric minibuses.